 Myth #8: Metal roofs are prone to rust

 The old kind, yes.
 The new kind, not so much.
-We’ve all seen a disgusting metal roof that had unsightly rust streaks all up and down it, and we don’t blame you if you don’t want that on your house.
+We’ve all seen a disgusting metal roof that had unsightly rust streaks all up and down it.
+We don’t blame you if you don’t want that on your house.
 We wouldn’t, either.
 But again, that rusty old roof was made from a kind of corrugated metal roofing that is completely different from the metal roofing of today.
 With high-tech coatings on the metal, your roof will resist rust (even in a climate with salty air like we have here in Florida) and continue to look great for years to come.

 OK, here’s a puzzle for you.
 Metal roofing panels are built with a series of holes in them, and the panels are installed by inserting screws through those holes and into the wood underneath.
 How do you protect the screw holes from leaking?
 Aren’t you just asking for water damage in every hole?
 No, you’re not.
 There are two main lines of defense against your metal roof ever leaking.